An article in Money magazine tells of the difficulty of holding on to wealth in the second generation.

 - yet 64% have disclosed little to nothing about their wealth to the next generation.

 These statistics speak of the age-old tradition of not talking about wealth, estates, and money to kids.
 Speaking about wealth is like religion and politics—it doesn’t happen.
-As a result, many 2nd generation children are prepared to handle it.
+As a result, many 2nd generation children are not prepared to handle it.

 In my own practice, I’ve literally seen hundreds of millions be dropped upon unsuspecting heirs at great emotional and psychological cost.